FromWau/NorthstarManager/README.md

 ... is a CLI based mod-manager/ auto updater tool for Titanfall2 +Northstar

 ## How to install
-1. Download the [NorthstarManager.exe](https://github.com/FromWau/NorthstarManager/releases/latest/download/NorthstarManager.exe) from the [latest release page](https://github.com/FromWau/NorthstarManager/releases/latest/)
+1. [Download the latest NorthstarManager.exe](https://github.com/FromWau/NorthstarManager/releases/latest/download/NorthstarManager.exe) or download another Version from the [release page](https://github.com/FromWau/NorthstarManager/releases).
 2. Put the NorthstarManager.exe into your Titanfall2 folder. (folder which includes the Titanfall2.exe)
-3. Run NorthstarManager.exe and have fun
+3. Run NorthstarManager.exe

 ## Configuration
 Configuration happens in the 'updater_config.ini'.
 The config file will be generated at launch.